yunatseng/llm-tracker/README.md

 ## 🙏 Acknowledgments

-- [OpenRouter](https://openrouter.ai/) for providing the model APIs
+- [OpenRouter](https://openrouter.ai/) for providing the model information
 - [Vue.js](https://vuejs.org/) for the amazing framework
 - [Tailwind CSS](https://tailwindcss.com/) for the utility-first CSS framework
 - [Vite](https://vitejs.dev/) for the fast build tool